crispycat98/Prodigy_Infotech_Internship/README.md

 ### Task 03 — Password Complexity Checker

-Takes a password as input (hidden from terminal) and rates its strength across six criteria — length, uppercase, lowercase, digits, special characters, and a bonus for passwords over 16 characters.
+Takes a password as input (hidden from terminal) and rates its strength across six criteria i.e. length, uppercase, lowercase, digits, special characters, and a bonus for passwords over 16 characters.
 Prints a strength label and tells you exactly what's missing.

 **Run it:**
 ```bash